Child Drop Off Procedures and Policies

 Safety and Security

-When you check-in with the welcome team to get your child's nametag, you will be presented with a parent tag that has a unique number identifier for each family.
+When you check-in with our Guest Services or the welcome team to get your child’s nametag, you will be presented with a parent tag that has a unique number identifier for each family.
 This identifier changes every week and cannot be duplicated.
-The parent tag is required when you pick up your child The teacher will match the parent tag number with the child's tag number to ensure that you are the responsible party to pick up the child.
+The parent tag is required when you pick up your child The teacher will match the parent tag number with the child’s tag number to ensure that you are the responsible party to pick up the child.
 We ask that no one under the age of 18 (no siblings) pickup children under the age of 4.

 It is our policy that childcare staff be over 18 years of age.Teenagers may occasionally assist in our preschool department under the direct supervision of adults.
 It is our policy that we have at least two adults working in the preschool area during any church function.

 In the Nursery Area, you will be given a pager when your child is signed-in to their room.
 Please return the pager to the teacher when you pick up your child.

 In the Little Steps Area, there are pagers available at the check-in kiosks, but they are not given automatically.
 You are always welcome to ask for one.

 Please send your child with a change of clothes and a sufficient supply of diapers or pull-ups for their stay in the nursery.
 Diaper bags, bottles, cups, and all personal belongings should be labeled with your child’s first and last name.
 Since we supply toys and play materials for the children, it is not necessary to bring toys from home.

 Toys, linens, and equipment are sanitized after each use.
 We are committed to keeping your children healthy.